Home / Restoration

 Wapato planting as part of native plant revegetation.
 (Photo by the Lower Columbia Estuary Partnership)

 Interested in learning more about restoration funded by the Columbia Estuary Ecosystem Restoration Program?
-Get a better understanding of how CEERP evaluates projects with the Expert Regional Technical Group (ERTG) process or dive into the scientific, engineering, and regulatory details of the Habitat Improvement Program 4 Handbook.
+Learn more about how CEERP evaluates projects with the Expert Regional Technical Group (ERTG) process or dive into the scientific, engineering, and regulatory details of the Habitat Improvement Program Handbook.

 UNDERSTAND | CONSERVE | RESTORE